hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 This API allows Fast Parcel Operators (FPOs) and 3rd party users to check if the holders of provided EORI Numbers have a valid UKIM authorisation.
 The aim is to avoid possible rejections of goods moving through from GB-NI, which could physically stop the B2B parcels.

-The API is based on REST principles with a single GET method endpoint that returns data in JSON format.
+The API is based on REST principles with a single POST method endpoint that returns data in JSON format.
 It uses standard HTTP error response codes.
 Use the API to request the UKIM Authorization Status of between 1 to 3000 EORIs passed as an array.

 **Note:** The API endpoint relates only to Great Britain and Northern Ireland.